IgorKohan/NormalHermiteSplines.jl/README.md

 Further examples are given in documentation.

+The normal splines method for one-dimensional function interpolation and linear ordinary differential and integral equations was proposed in [2].
+An idea of the multivariate splines in Sobolev space was initially presented in [8], however it was not suited for solving real problems.
+Using that idea the multivariate generalization of the normal splines method was developed for two-dimensional problem of low-range computerized tomography in [3] and applied for solving a mathematical economics problem in [4].
+At the same time an interpolation scheme with Matérn kernels was developed in [9], this scheme coincides with interpolating normal splines method.
+Further results related to  applications of the normal splines method were reported at the seminars and conferences [5,6,7].

 ## Documentation

 For more information and explanation see [Documentation](https://igorkohan.github.io/NormalHermiteSplines.jl/stable/).

-The normal splines method for one-dimensional function interpolation and linear ordinary differential and integral equations was proposed in [2].
-Multivariate generalization of the normal splines method was developed for two-dimensional problem of low-range computerized tomography in [3] and applied for solving a mathematical economics problem in [4].
-Further results were reported at the seminars and conferences [5,6,7].

 **References**